Part geek, major foodie and part farmer Heidi left tech and co-founded Down Island Farm to produce ground crops and Martha's Vineyard Sea Salt.

 That night, Heidi & Curtis began a new adventure involving, science, physics, all kinds of business-y things and, yes doubt and doubters.
 It took three years but MV Sea Salt became a reality in 2013.

-It takes a lot of energy, salt water, sunshine and elbow grease to produce Martha’s Vineyard Sea Salt, but that’s our story and we’re sticking to it.
+It takes a lot of sustainable solar energy, salt water, sunshine and elbow grease to produce Martha’s Vineyard Sea Salt.